thegabriele97/EzShop/Deliverables/IntegrationAPITestReport.md

     <Some steps may  correspond to unit testing (ex step1 in ex above), presented in other document UnitTestReport.md>
     <One step will  correspond to API testing>

+We adopted a bottom up approach.
+Starting from the leaf classes (Unit Testing) we started to go up in the dependency graph until EZShop that represents our complete Integration of the developed software.

 #  Tests